NoFussComputing/git_configuration/docs/projects/git_configuration/index.md

 ---
-title: Configure Git from code
+title: Git repository management from code
 description: How to use No Fuss Computings Ansible role git configuration; to setup your git repositories in Gitlab and Github from config as code.
 date: 2023-05-26
 template: project.html